-So, you’re considering DIY wood floors but don’t know where to begin.
-Well friend, you’ve come to the right place!
+So, you’re considering DIY wood floors but don’t know where to begin?

 We know there’s a ton of information out there about DIY wood floors, but it can be difficult (verging on impossible) to piece it together.
 Every time you find the answer to one question, two more appear.

-We’re going to walk you through every aspect of DIY wood floors, from the cost of wood flooring to practical instructions on how to install hardwood floors.
-We’ll even discuss some fake wood flooring options that make DIY projects easy.
-Let’s jump in!
+This is why we’re going to walk you through every aspect of DIY wood floors, from the cost of wood flooring to practical instructions on how to install hardwood floors.

 Part 1: Choosing the Best Wood Floors for Your DIY Project